 When I asked the doctors why they shook it off with no real response other than some people just have more skinny fat than others.
 Well, that simply does not add up.
 They cannot say in one breath that everyone looks like the Standard Scientific Human Body Anatomy Book Body Type One (BT1) when safely within their safe BMI weight range and then say in the next breath that not every “totally normal” person looks identical to the Standard Scientific Human Body Anatomy Book Body Type One (BT1).
 But, alas, that is exactly what they did and still do say to this very day, which, again, makes zero sense.
 This is the main reason why BMI experiences so much controversy.

-Moreover, I actually physically felt the best in my life when I reached 270 pounds.
+Moreover, I actually physically felt the best in my life when I reached 270 pounds — well outside my safe BMI weight range.
 But mentally and emotionally I hated how I looked – obese.
 And knowing the serious health risks and costs of the disease of obesity, remaining obese was not an option.

 As a scientist, science must have a way to at least roughly calculate what a safe weight range is for each person.
 But ‘rough’ is the best we can really do.
 BMI is not totally accurate because not all human bodies are identical to the Standard Scientific Human Body Anatomy Book Body Type One (BT1).
 Why, because it is a fact that any part of the human body can be underdeveloped or undeveloped, including muscles/mass and vertebrae/posture (spinal extension).